nadiamariduena/express-intro-robert-1/README.md

   },
 ```

-<p>This will prevent you from restarting the server all the time, and like that you will see live updates of the changes you do on the code</p>
+<p>This will prevent you from restarting the server all the time, and like that you will see "live updates" of the changes you do on the code</p>

-### now you will use nodemon, but it doesnt work like before
+### Now you will use nodemon, but it doesnt work like before

 <p>Before you used npm start , now you have to use: </p>